 - a yellow or orange gas flame, instead of the normal blue

 - your pilot light often goes out

-- soot or brown or yellow staining around your gas appliance
+- there's soot, brown or yellow staining around your gas appliance

 - keep air vents clear

-- do not block any outside flues, grilles or air bricks
+- do not block any outside flues, grills or air bricks

 - don’t tamper with or attempt to repair gas appliances yourself